stronnag/bbl2kml/manual/docs/index.md

     # Or system wide
     $ sudo cp -a fl2x/linux-x86_64/bin/* /usr/local/bin/

+Alternatively, download the archive in the browser, open the downloaded archive in the file manager and copy from there.

 The fl2x tools require that [inav blackbox_decode](https://github.com/iNavFlight/blackbox-tools) is installed and can be found by the operating system (e.g. `$PATH` / `%PATH%`).

 On Windows, as long as [inav blackbox_decode](https://github.com/iNavFlight/blackbox-tools) can be found (which may mean on `%PATH%` or in the same directory as `flightlog2kml` (and the other tools), then dropping logs onto `flightlog2kml` is supported.